gluonhq/gluon-build-license/README.md

 This action configures the license for your Gluon build

-Have a look at the [Hello Gluon CI](https://github.com/gluonhq/hello-gluon-ci) for a sample.
+Have a look at [Hello Gluon CI](https://github.com/gluonhq/hello-gluon-ci) for a sample.

 # Usage